OguzPastirmaci/oci-gpu-monitoring/README.md

 cd oci-gpu-monitoring
 ```

-4. We will create a Cron job to run the script every minute, but before that let's run the script manually to check we don't get any errors.
+4. We will create a Cron job to run the script every minute, but before that let's run the script manually to check that we don't get any errors.

 ```sh
 sh ./publishGPUMetrics.sh
 ```

 5. By default, the scripts writes logs to `/tmp/gpuMetrics.log`.
-Let's check the logs to see if there were any errors.
-You should see a log similar to following if there was no errors.
+Check the logs to see if there were any errors.
+You should see a log similar to following if the script has run successfully.

 ```sh
 [opc@gputest oci-gpu-monitoring]$ cat /tmp/gpuMetrics.log